 An individual named Gewis is claimed as a descendant of Blaedaeg, son

 of Woden, almost certainly an invented name.
 'Gewisse(n)' is a plural

 single thing.
-'Ge-' gradually degenerated over the centuries into 'y-' and 'i-' (for example
+'Ge-' gradually degenerated over the centuries into 'y-'

-and is now entirely archaic and has been dropped.
+then later into 'a-', and is now entirely archaic and has been dropped.

-When you read the old sentence "a-hunting we will go", the 'a-' on the front
+When you read the old sentence 'a-hunting we will go', the 'a-' on the

-"to wit".
+when someone says 'to wit'.
 It can also be seen in 'wise'.